Sheena (film): Development

 The producers then took the project to Filmways, where then-head of production Ed Feldman wanted "to create an out-and-out adventure story, with humour, of course, but basically an elaborate adventure."
 Feldman had a poster designed illustrating his idea and showed it to Mike Medavoy of United Artists, who agreed to finance a new script.
 Michael Scheff and David Spector did a screenplay.
 Raquel Welch, who had been Universal's choice for the role, was still a possibility, but Feldman said, "at this point we have no actress in mind.
 I wouldn't say we wouldn't go to Raquel Welch, but I wouldn't want to rule out a worldwide search, either."

 When Mike Medavoy left United Artists, the project went into turnaround.
 Aratow now owed $65,000 to Universal and $85,000 to United Artists for the money they put in the project.
 Aratow took Sheena to Avco-Embassy, which did a search for possible stars, then also passed.
 "I realised they just didn't have any money", said Aratow.

-Columbia Pictures

 Eventually in 1980, Columbia Pictures' head of production Frank Price agreed to finance the movie Sheena with a budget from $7 to 10 million.
 Bo Derek was mentioned as a possible star, but Aratow says, "all reasonable casting suggestions are welcome".
 "Girls today need superheroes", said Aratow.
 "I have a daughter, who is six, who needs someone to look up to.
 And I want Sheena to be that superhero.
 I also want Sheena to be a character that parents will want to send their kids to see, and the type of picture that parents can go see with their children."